LabMaps#

 Your first lab#

-makes a full refresh of the publications of a lab.
-All publications from lab members are considered (temporal filtering may be enabled later).
+update_authorsautomatically refresh the members of the lab.
+It is useful at creation or when a lab evolves.update_publicationsmakes a full refresh of the publications of a lab.
+All publications from lab members are considered (temporal filtering may be enabled later).expandadds moons, i.e. additional researchers that gravitate around the lab.

 [7]: